 Our management will have discretion in the application of the net proceeds from our capital raises, including our June 2020, October 2018, and January 2018 public offerings, and the proceeds from sales pursuant to the Sales Agreement with Jefferies LLC, which provides for the sale of up to \$350.0 million of our common stock from time to time, and our stockholders will not have the opportunity as part of their investment decision to assess whether the net proceeds from our capital raises are being used appropriately.
 You may not agree with our decisions, and our use of the proceeds from our capital raises may not yield any return to stockholders.
 Because of the number and variability of factors that will determine our use of the net proceeds from our capital raises, their ultimate use may vary substantially from their currently intended use.
 Our failure to apply the net proceeds of our capital raises effectively could compromise our ability to pursue our growth strategy and we might not be able to yield a significant return, if any, on our investment of those net proceeds.
-Stockholders will not have the opportunity to influence our decisions on how to use our net proceeds from our capital raises.
-Pending their use, we may invest the net proceeds from our capital raises in interest and non-interest bearing cash accounts, shortterm, investment-grade, interest-bearing instruments and U.S. government securities.
+Stockholders will not have the opportunity to influence our decisions on how to use our net proceeds from our capital raises in interest and non-interest bearing cash accounts, short-term, investment-grade, interest-bearing instruments and U.S. government securities.
 These temporary investments are not likely to yield a significant return.